clibs/clib/BEST_PRACTICE.md

 **TIP:** In the `"dependencies"` section, if you define `"*"` as the version, clib will install the latest version of that library.

-_**NOTE:** Just like your executable package, you will want to tag a relese with the same name as your version specified in your `package.json`._
+_**NOTE:** Just like your executable package, you will want to tag a release with the same name as your version specified in your `package.json`._

 ## Install and uninstall executables packages